bulwinkel/scrcpy-connect/README.md

 # Scrcpy Connect
-Intellij Plugin for starting [scrcpy](https://github.com/Genymobile/scrcpy) without leaving your IDE.
+Start [scrcpy](https://github.com/Genymobile/scrcpy) without leaving your IDE.

 ## Note
 This is NOT an official plugin.

-## Status
+## Status: Under Development

-Works when a single device is connected only.
+Works with a single device connected only.

+Next up:
+- Multi device support

 # License